Are you looking for the ultimate 2 days in Rome Itinerary?

 Day 1: Begin Your 2 Days in Rome with Classic and Ancient Rome

-Stop 1: The Spanish Steps
+Stop 1: Climb the Spanish Steps

-The Spanish Steps connect the lower Piazza di Spagna and the upper Piazza Trinita Dei Monti and there are 138 steps in total, giving you lots of space to sit and relax, or climb and view.
+The Spanish Steps connect the lower Piazza di Spagna and the upper Piazza Trinita Dei Monti.
+There are 138 steps in total, giving you lots of space to sit or climb to enjoy the view.

 Stop 2: Throw a Coin in the Trevi Fountain

-No trip to Rome is complete without a visit to the iconic Trevi Fountain, which is why we suggest it for stop number 2 during your 2 days in Rome itinerary!
+No trip itinerary for Rome is complete without a visit to the iconic Trevi Fountain, which is why we suggest it for stop number two during your 2 days in Rome itinerary!

 Stop 3: Swing by the Altar of the Fatherland

-The Altare della Patria, which roughly translates into the Altar of the Fatherland, is a large monument in Rome that was created to pay respect to Victor Emmanuel the second, who was the first king of Italy after the country’s unification.
+The Altare della Patria, which roughly translates into the Altar of the Fatherland, is a large monument in Rome created to pay respect to Victor Emmanuel II, who was the first king of Italy after the country’s unification.

 Stop 4: Tour the Colosseum

 Back in its day, this amphitheater could hold 60,000 seats, with room for 10,000 others to stand.
-It has 80 entrances, and was the first permanent amphitheater to be built in Rome.
+It has 80 entrances and was the first permanent amphitheater to be built in Rome.